czsmith/HVAC-Monitor/README.md

     pin: D2
     id: dal
 ```
-This loads the 1-wire driver and tells it to use ping D1 on our ESP device.
+This loads the 1-wire driver and tells it to use pin D1 on our ESP device.
 We assign the bus id "dal" which will be used in sensor definitions to tie the temperature driver to the right bus.

 Three temperature sensors are defined:
 ```